 David Burliuk in every possible way rushed with Khlebnikov, cared for Mayakovsky, who until the end of his life called him his teacher, completely shook the 25-year-old poet Benedict Livshits, inviting him to Chernyanka with the words: "Dear child, we are going with me!".

-Later, Aristarkh Lentulov would be disappointed with the meeting with Burliuk, for he expected to see a demon with a lorgnet, a subverter of values, and before him appeared "Medium businessman retired"
+Later, Aristarkh Lentulov would be disappointed with the meeting with Burliuk, for he expected to see a demon with a lorgnet, a subverter of values, and before him appeared "Medium businessman retired".
+Lentulov remembers that "By nature Burliuk was a family man-man in the street, not seeking luxury".

 During the civil war, Burliuk finds himself in Bashkiria, and then wanders through Siberia and the Far East, promoting futurism.
 By the time he is already married.
 Maria Burliuk (nee Yelenevskaya) emigrated with her husband to Japan in 1920 (there is a version that her father was an influential person in Vladivostok and helped with emigration).
-In Japan, David Burliuk wrote about ten landscapes: "Mount Fuji, Japan"
+In Japan, David Burliuk wrote about ten landscapes: "Mount Fuji, Japan", "Temple Gate in Japan".

 In 1922, Burliuk moved to the United States and opened a publishing house that published prose, poetry, journalism and memoirs.
 He successfully assimilated in America.
 He writes a lot, is recognized, his works are exhibited in the best museums and galleries, he travels a lot in Europe.
 In 1950, he even opened his own gallery on Long Island.